thaitype/nammatham/docs/how-it-work.md

     builder.build();
     export default builder.getApp(); // Default export for each function, will use in `functionBootstrap` phase
     ```
-2. The `functionBootstrap` phase is called by `index.js` from the previous step and it loads all dependencies and returns the actual method defined in the controller, using following command
+2. The `functionBootstrap` phase is called by `index.js` from the previous step, and it loads all dependencies and returns the actual method defined in the controller, using following command
     ```ts
     import app from '../src/startup'; // from the `bootstrap` phase
-    // Start exectue the function
+    // Start execute the function
     app.run(/** ... **/);
     ```